bscharinger/FaceGenerator/README.md

 This is a work in progress.

-At the moment I am fighting with fine tuning to avoid mode collapse.
+At the moment I am working on fine tuning to avoid mode collapse.

 Some generations so far: